The United Republic of Tanzania is located in Eastern Africa between 29 and 41 degrees east longitude, and

 Tanzania has the biggest land area among the East African countries (i.e. Kenya, Uganda, and Tanzania).
 Tanzania has a spectacular landscape of mainly three physiographic regions, namely the islands and the coastal plains to the east, the inland saucer-shaped plateau, and the highlands.
 The Great Rift Valley that runs from the northeast of Africa through central Tanzania is another landmark that adds to the scenic power of the country.
 The country has an enormous concentration of wild animals.
 It also has pristine sandy beaches and Africa’s highest and snow-capped mountain, Mount Kilimanjaro.
 Tanzania is home to the world-famous National Parksand Game Reserves of:

 Ngorongoro Crater, Selous Game Reserve, GombeStream, Tarangire, Lake Manyara, Mikumi, Arusha, Ruaha, Saadani,Udzungwa Mountains, and Mkomazi Game Reserve.
 Other Game Reserves include Amani, Kigosi, Lukwika-Lumesule, Maswa, Monduli Mountains, Msangesi, and Ugala.

-Dar es Salaam is the commercial capital and major sea port for Tanzania and it also serves the neighbouring land-locked countries of Malawi, Zambia, Burundi, Rwanda, and Uganda, as well as Eastern DRC.
+Dar es Salaam is the commercial capital and major seaport for Tanzania and it also serves the neighboring landlocked countries of Malawi, Zambia, Burundi, Rwanda, and Uganda, as well as Eastern DRC.

 Economic Policy Stance: The Government of Tanzania under the leadership of HE President Jakaya Mrisho Kikwete (popularly referred to as JK) is committed to the pursuit of sound, consistent, predictable,